PSPD l People's Solidarity for Participatory Democracy

 2. The criminalization and arbitrary imprisonment of civil society activists, human rights defenders, community leaders, parliamentarians, and those who express dissent with government policies.

 Parliamentarian Kem Sokha, President of Cambodian National Recue Party (CNRP), was arrested without warrant in the middle of the night on 3 September 2017, and is being investigated for ‘treason.’
 Tep Vanny from the Boeung Kak Lake community was sentenced to one year in prison on 15 August 2017, for defending her community members, following their forced eviction from their homes in Phnom Penh.
 Dem Kundy and Hun Vannak from the environment rights group Mother Nature were arrested while filming sand dredging-related activity in Koh Kong province and sent to jail prior to a court trial.
-Their arrests occurred two days after Mother Nature posted online a video highlighting potential smuggling of silica sand to Taiwan on social media Facebook page.
+Their arrests occurred two days after Mother Nature posted online a video highlighting potential smuggling of silica sand to Taiwan, Province of China on social media Facebook page.
 Dr. Kem Ley was gunned down in July 2016, and the investigation of his death has failed to meet the minimum requirements of transparency and independence.
 In February 2017, political commentator Mr. Kim Sok was charged with defamation and incitement for having stated that the Cambodian government was involved in the killing of Mr. Kem Ley.
 Mr. Kim Sok has been held in Pre-trial detention since then.
 Such actions show the Cambodian government and the country’s democratic and justice systems in extremely poor light.

 3. Control and repression of online and print media and the shutting down of press and media institutions.